hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ERROR - The command  is not known.
 ````

-## Host Authentication keys
+The `ssh merge host`  command reads the `known_hosts` file on a client machine and adds

-The <tt>ssh add</tt> command adds host entries from the machine to the user's SSH profile.
+the listed hosts to the user's ssh catalog.

 ````